-This feature makes it possible to monitor HSL rates from your Halon node(s) in real-time when logged in as an administrator.
+Monitor rate-limits in real-time.
+This feature makes it possible to monitor Halon script rate limits from your Halon node(s) in real-time when logged in as an administrator.
 This can be very useful to get a quick glance at for example which users are sending large amounts of email or spam or to discover other anomalies.
 It can also be used to reset rate-limits for specific users.

-This feature improves search performance by splitting the message history into different partitions based on a customisable userid.
+Support for database partitioning.
+This feature improves search performance by splitting the message history into different partitions based on a customisable user ID.

 Some examples could be overrides for rate-limits, routing information such as destination servers and specific domain or user settings.